GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ## Introduction

-This pipeline is dedicated to the analysis of integration site "clonality" data as described in Rosewick *et al*, 2017.
+This pipeline is dedicated to the analysis of integration site "clonality" data as described in Rosewick *et al*, 2017 or Artesi *et al*, 2017.
 However it can easely repurpose for any other ligation-mediated clonality methods.

-Described pipeline has been now cited in:

-* Rosewick *et al*, **Nature Communications**, 2017
-* Artesi *et al*, **Leukemia**, 2017
-* Hahaut *et al*, **Biorxiv**, 2018

-A test dataset can be found in: [test data online](https://)

 This example is intended to work on HTLV proviruses.
 Some parameters (index, LTR sequences, ...) have to be adapated for BLV or HIV.

-## Pipeline
+## Introduction

+This example is intended to work on HTLV proviruses.
+Some parameters (index, LTR sequences, ...) have to be adapated for BLV or HIV.

 ### Indexes

 Before mapping an index need to be created.
 Three FASTA files have to be provided:

-* Complete Viral Sequence
+* Complete viral sequence
-* Host Genome
+* Host genome
 * LTR sequences
 	* LTRs sequences 'chromosomes' should be named: ">LTR3" and ">LTR5"
 	* Provide only the sequences starting from the primer 'start' until the LTR's end.

-To annotate final results a GTF file downloaded from ENSEMBL is also required [ensembl FTP](ftp://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/dna/)
+To annotate the final results a GTF file downloaded from ENSEMBL is also required (i.e., [ensembl FTP](ftp://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/dna/))

 #### 1. Bowtie2 viral-host genome